MoazHassan2022/CONNECT-IT-Solutions/README.md

   <br>
   It is a website for submitting and solving tickets in the IT industry.
   <br>
-  The client could be a company or a person and he is able to submit a ticket to be viewed by website admins and then answered, look on solved tickets before to see if he can find a problem similar to his one or mange his own currently being answered tickets.
+  The client could be a company or a person and he is able to submit a ticket to be viewed by website admins and then answered, look on solved tickets before to see if he can find a problem similar to his one or manage his own currently being answered tickets.
   <br>
-  The admins can see pending tickets that are not assigned to any admin yet, mange their own current tickets that the admin is discussing with client about it or see the solved tickets to see a problem that might be similar to the problem he is currently solving.
+  The admins can see pending tickets that are not assigned to any admin yet, manage their own current tickets that the admin is discussing with client about it or see the solved tickets to look for a problem that might be similar to the problem he is currently solving.
   <br>
   Each user has information like name, email, company name, password and maybe a photo.
 He can update his photo at any time, sign up new account, log in, log out and delete his account.
   <br>